Nick

 used much for walkers or any other environmental purpose?

-this point I just want to inform you and listen to your feedback.
+At this point I just want to inform you and

 don't want to jump the gun as I don't know everything about all